ncullen93/pyBN/Readme.md

 4. In your python terminal, simply type "from pyBN import *".
 This will load all of the module's functions, classes, etc.
 5. You are now free to use the package!
 Perhaps you want to start by creating a BayesNet object using "bn = BayesNet()" and so on.

+<h2>Examples</h2>
+This package includes a number of examples to help users get acquainted with the intuitive syntax and functionality of pyBN.
+For an updated list of examples, check out the collection of ipython notebooks in the "examples" folder located in the master directory.

+Here is a list of current examples:
+- ReadWrite : an introduction to reading (writing) BayesNet object from (to) files, along with an overview of the attributes and data structures inherit to BayesNet objects.

 <h2>Current features:</h2>